QR4.3.2 The Charge Byproduct

 3. Have a constant value, as an electron’s charge is.

-If mass is the net processing that runs and charge is the remainder that doesn’t run, then a matter entity inevitably has mass and charge by the operation that creates it.
-Mass and charge are thus related in a way that the standard model doesn’t recognize.
+If mass is the net processing that runs before the network overloads, and charge is the remainder that doesn’t get to run, an electron’s mass and charge come from the operation that creates it.
+This suggests that in general, mass and charge are related in a way the standard model doesn’t predict.

 Next